skovhus/jest-codemods/README.md

 Codemods are small programs that help you automate changes to your codebase.
 Think of them as search and replace on steroids.
-They are executed by the [Facebook jscodeshift](https://github.com/facebook/jscodeshift) tool.

-This tool is made for trying out Jest on your existing test files.
+We made jest-codemods so you can try out Jest on your existing codebase.
 We strive to make the migration as smooth as possible, but some manual intervention and tweaks to your tests are to be expected.